 This is the national body that supports and represents the professional needs of speech-language pathologists, audiologists and supportive personnel inclusively within one organization.
 Through this support, SAC champions the needs of people with communications disorders.

 In Britain, stuttering is referred to as stammering.
+Stuttering and stammering refer to the same speech difficulty so there is no difference between the two terms.
 This excellent website has resources for parents, older children, teachers and clinicians.

-The Stuttering Center of Western Pennsylvania has many excellent resources for parents and caregivers.
+The Stuttering Foundation has many excellent resources for parents, caregivers, teachers and people who stutter.